 Perhaps the most frustrating part of recovery for the friends and family members of addicted individuals is relapse.
 The first year is the hardest, as over 50 percent of those who successfully complete rehab will not be able to remain sober for the next year and will start substance use again.

 Expecting your addicted friend or family member to be completely cured of the disease of addiction after one-three months of treatment may be unrealistic.
 Your patience, understanding and acceptance will go a long way in making your loved one’s journey to sobriety much smoother.

 It’s important to remember that falling off the path of recovery does not mean that the entire attempt to address a family addiction was a failure.
 This will be a long-term process with a bunch of ups and downs.

 Allow Us to Help You Succeed

-Rather than throwing your hands up in disgust or just giving up, reach out to an addiction care facility that has helped hundreds of substance abusers defeat their addictions and reclaim control over their lives.
+Rather than throwing your hands up in disgust or just giving up, reach out to an addiction treatment facility that has helped hundreds of substance abusers defeat their addictions and reclaim control over their lives.

-We specialize in creating individualized strategies to target, address and resolve the causes and origins of a person’s addiction.
+Our addiction treatment center specialize in creating individualized strategies to target, address and resolve the causes and origins of a person’s addiction.
 Additionally, we have a thorough understanding of the myriad therapies designed to reverse some of the damage caused by substance abuse and to treat any co-occurring disorders.

-If you have a friend or family member who is struggling with an addiction, time is running out.
+If you have a friend or family member struggling with an addiction, time is running out.
 Waiting too long to take action can and will lead to a number of disastrous events, including DUI, health complications, job loss, divorce and even death.
 Contact us today at to learn more about how we can help.